ohheyimjen/webapi-challenge/README.md

 In creating a RESTful web API, everything is a resource!
 They are managed using HTTP methods, can have multiple representations, and are accessible through unique URIs.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+A list of the data you're trying to access

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+We can achieve this by breaking it down into different files.
+An efficient way to go about it, would be to use 'express routers' to make code more organized and easier to share.

 ## Project Setup